OneTouch AT G2 and 10G Network Assistant

 Organizations can claim their OneTouch AT units to the Link-Live Cloud Service.
 Claimed units will be visible from Link-Live as long as they are connected to the internet.
 They can be remotely managed when and where it is convenient using a smart device through its web browser.
 Users can upload, view and analyze test results, download latest software and test profiles, and control their OneTouch AT remotely.

-The Link-Live Cloud Service supports storing and viewing of test results from many NETSCOUT handheld network test products, such as LinkSprinter, LinkRunner AT, and AirCheck G2.
+The Link-Live Cloud Service supports storing and viewing of test results from many NETSCOUT handheld network test products, such as LinkSprinter, LinkRunner AT, LinkRunner G2, and AirCheck G2.
 A user can automatically receive an email after each test.
 The operator of the OneTouch can enter comments, such as test location, and/or upload picture(s) of the test environment by replying to the email results they receive.
+Test results can serve as a documentation that shows how network drops or wall plates correlate to switch ports and network baseline for connectivity and performance.
 Multiple parties can access Link-Live over the web at anytime from anywhere using a smart device or PC via a web browser.

 Remote visibility, control and file access